What Can Victims Do During A Breach Of Personal Protection Order?

 Domestic Exclusion Order

 The Domestic Exclusion Order (DEO) is another tier of PPOs.
 This order prohibits the perpetrator from entering the victim’s home.
 The order may also apply to the protected family members’ residence.
+The claimant can file a DEO alongside a PPO.
+The Court will then issue the DEO after a hearing.

 Counselling Order

-The Family Justice Courts will issue a Counselling Order (CO) and a Protection Order.
+The Family Justice Courts will issue a Counselling Order (CO) together with a Protection Order.
 Under Section 65 of the Women’s Charter, if the Court has named someone in a CO, they must attend counselling programmes at designated Social Service Agencies.
+Singapore’s Ministry of Social and Family Development administers the Mandatory Counselling Programme to keep families safe.
+There are two main objectives:

 • To teach family members how to act respectfully and resolve conflicts.